ILIAS-eLearning/ILIAS/components/ILIAS/Component/docs/component-bootstrap-migration.md

 the `ILIAS\DI\Container` instead.
 This way, if an actual instance of a service is requested by accessing the offset, it triggers sort of a chain reaction where the functions are invoked recursively because dependencies are also fetched from the same container.
-This pattern is still used inside the new bootstrap mechanism for the same reason, while determining the appropriate order of dependencies during biuld-time (amongst some other things).
+This pattern is still used inside the new bootstrap mechanism for the same reason, while determining the appropriate order of dependencies during build-time (amongst some other things).

-At this point you should have a vague (or clear if we did a good job here) picture about what patterns have been used, which mostly avoid proper DI and expose more functionality than propably necessary during the initialisation of components.
+At this point you should have a vague (or clear if we did a good job here) picture about what patterns have been used, which mostly avoid proper DI and expose more functionality than probably necessary during the initialisation of components.
 You should also know where to find most of this code, so we have established your starting point.

 ### New component wiring and proper encapsulation